inoxlang/inox/internal/project/README.md

 # Project Package

-Features implemented by this package:
+Features implemented by this package and its subpackages:
-- creation & opening of projects
+- Creation & opening of projects
-- persistence & retrieval of project secrets
+- Persistence & retrieval of project secrets
-- creation & deletion of R2 Buckets (Cloudflare)
+- Creation & deletion of R2 Buckets (Cloudflare)
+- Project scaffolding